 Floating-Rate Bonds are bonds whose coupon rate is linked to a benchmark rate.
 This benchmark rate may be the country’s inflation rate, the London Interbank Offered Rate (LIBOR) or other rates.
 A floating-rate bond, for example, that pays a coupon rate equal to 2% plus the inflation rate will pay 5% if the inflation rate is 3%.
 If the interest rate is 5%, the bond will pay 7%.

-Up Next: How to Invest in Bonds in the Philippines
+* Check out our comprehensive Bonds tutorial here: How to Invest in Bonds in the Philippines